 Like your corporate counterparts, set large but reachable goals.
-When you reach objectives, immediately get started towards a new objective.
+When you reach goals, immediately get started towards a new one.
 Some business leaders do this so well that they forget to congratulate their teams on reaching milestones.
 Don’t forget congratulations, but re-set your vision so that you keep your momentum.
 This is an area that I often get bogged down.
 It is not easy to find new goals, so I suggest that you keep a plan that has multiple goals.
-When one goal is reached, another will take immediate effect.
+When you reach one goal, another will take immediate effect.

 What Have You Learned from Corporate Leaders?

-I’ve been able to watch CEO teams and small business leaders closely over the last decade, and I have learned that there is always more to be gained by watching closely and following the example of the best leaders.
-The best leaders know when to take the focus off of making small improvements and go for the big vision.
-They focus on delegating to a great team rather than going it alone.
-And they expect, monitor, and embrace change.
+I’ve been able to watch CEO teams and small business leaders closely over the last decade.
+The best leaders know when to move from making small improvements and go for the big vision.
+They focus on delegating to a great team and not going it alone.
+And they expect, watch, and embrace change.

 Share Your Ideas